The misconception about roof penetrations

 Ideally a mechanically compressed gasket or washer will be used if penetrating the top of the cap.
 The gasket or washer should be completely protected from UV exposure to prevent it from degrading.

 RoofScreen Mfg. has proven out the effectiveness of the counter-flashed approach.
-Our standard roof attachment system shown to the right employs a heavy steel cap which counter-flashes over the base flashing 2.4” and includes neoprene gasket between the cap and flashing for added protection.
+Our standard roof attachment system, shown below, employs a heavy steel cap which counter-flashes over the base flashing 2.4” and includes neoprene gasket between the cap and flashing for added protection.
 We do attach the cap through the top, but we do so with specially designed sealing bolts.
 These bolts are specially machined with an undercut shoulder.
 This allows the washer to compress approximately 50% when the bolt head is seated against the Base Cap surface.
 Since the washer is completely contained within the undercut, and the outside edges of the bolt head are in contact with Base Cap, the washer cannot be over compressed and is never exposed to the environment or UV light.
-RoofScreen Mfg. has successfully deployed over 50,000 such attachments throughout the United States without a single reported leak.
+RoofScreen Mfg. has successfully deployed over 130,000 such attachments throughout the United States without a single reported leak.

 Caulk and Band